intake24/intake24/apps/docs/guide/docker.md

 # Development using Docker

-The more preferred approach is to use OCL-compatible platform like Docker to deploy and run the database systems needed to run Intake24 development.
+Intake24 provided `docker-compose.yml` to spin up required services for development environment including `PostgreSQL` and `Redis`.

-Using containers to deploy databases allow you to run Intake24 development environment in local using less resource.
-The `init` script run along with docker compose script will create the sample databases and schemas in PostgreSQL for you.
-However, here we also provide steps to import data of `foods` and `system` databaes by yourself.
+The `init` script run along with docker compose script will create databases / download and import snapshots.
+However, here we also provide steps to import data of `foods` and `system` databases by yourself.

 ## Installation

-Intake24 provided `docker-compose.yml`.
-Once you have installed compatible container platform (Intake24 uses Docker), you can navigate to `/docker` folder and execute docker compose script by
+Once you have installed compatible container platform (Intake24 uses Docker), execute docker compose script by:

 ```bash
 docker compose up -d